arks-org/arkspec/draft-kunze-ark.md

 The global database is key, and ideally the lookup would be automatic and transparent to the user.
-For this, the current mainstream method is the Name-to-Thing (N2T) Resolver [N2T] at n2t.net.
-It is based on a plain text [NAANregistry] database containing explanatory comments, so it can also be directly inspected by users, for example, to manually find a Resolver Service.
-N2T is a reliable, low-cost Resolver Service provided by the ARK Alliance primarily to support actionable HTTP-based URLs for as long as HTTP is used.
-N2T scales to store and resolve over 100 million individual identifiers and their metadata, and has played a valuable role in persistent identification by keeping a redundant copy of identifier metadata.
+For this, the current mainstream method is to use the resolver chain that starts with the Name-to-Thing (N2T) Resolver [N2T] at n2t.net.
+While the sequence of hops in the redirect chain behind N2T is subject to change (as with any redirection strategy that supports persistent naming), the N2T chain is meant to provide several durable capabilities.
+N2T is a reliable, lightweight Resolver Service provided by the ARK Alliance primarily to support actionable HTTP-based URLs for as long as HTTP is used.

-Because it has the option of storing redirection information for individual identifiers rather than just at the name assigning authority level, N2T can deal with namespace splitting; when a portion of a NAAN space maintained by one NMA is taken on by a second NMA, N2T can rely on individual identifier redirects for that portion and a single NAAN-based rule for the remainder.
+For example, the N2T chain can return metadata about individual ARK-identified resources, but in 2024 n2t.net itself (as the first resolver in the chain) stopped returning such metadata immediately and instead began delegating them to resolvers further along the chain.
+Similarly, the N2T chain redirects ARKs to local resolvers on a per-NAAN basis, but in 2024 n2t.net stopped redirecting immediately to those resolvers and instead began redirecting them to a subdomain (under arks.org) that held such per-NAAN knowledge.
+The N2T chain is designed to anticipate future specialty subresolvers that can provide such things as backup copies of per-resource metadata (for resilience) or per-resource redirection when a NAAN namespace splits and not all ARKs under a given NAAN can be redirected by just one NMA.

+The knowledge about where a given NAAN can be resolved is contained in a plain text [NAANregistry] file.
+As a machine- and human-readable database, it contains explanatory comments that can be directly inspected by users, for example, when manually looking for a Resolver Service.
 An appendix describes an historical way to discover an NMA based on a simplification of the URN resolver discovery method, itself very similar in principle to the resolver discovery method used by Handles